Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 ----------
 ## Common Issues

-"It won't split"
+Tips
+- The main autosplitter version won't work on decomp hacks.
+These need a custom autosplitter version for each hack.
 - You can edit split names during the run and it will probably work.
-- Check that conditions are separated by a space.
+- Conditions must be separated by a space.
 Like "star (1)" and not "star(1)"
-- Note that the main autosplitter version won't work on decomp hacks.
-These need a custom autosplitter version for each hack.

 "Keys aren't working"
 - Keys only work on File A at the moment.
 I want to fix this eventually